rishabh7823/VSDSquadron-Research--By-Rishabh/README.md

 ![Screenshot 2025-03-24 130736](https://github.com/user-attachments/assets/66bf2cd0-d881-4385-9d21-c7cb1a08c8d0)

-##### Challeges faced
+##### Challenges faced

  I was completely blank at the beginning after connecting the FPGA Mini.
 However, when it worked well, I felt confident that I could do it.
 But after writing the Verilog and PCF files, I again faced problems connecting the board.
-Fortunately, the WhatsApp group helped me solve the problem .
+Fortunately,Kunal sir and TA helped me solve the problem.

 google and AI helped me to understand verilog code and PCF file
 </details>